Meadowlarke/Bibliography/Bibliography.md

 #### Chapter 1

-> 9: Form: the hierarchical arrangement of discrete, perceptually significant time spans---the grouping structure.
+9: Form: the hierarchical arrangement of discrete, perceptually significant time spans---the grouping structure.

-> 9: Sentence: 8 measure with a 2 measure basic idea containing several distinct motives.
+9: Sentence: 8 measure with a 2 measure basic idea containing several distinct motives.
 The presentation phrase has tonic harmony.
 The continuation is characterized by fragmentation and harmonic acceleration.
 The continuation moves with 1 bar harmonic units.

-> 11: Liquidation
+11: Liquidation

-> Continuation ends with a half cadence.
+Continuation ends with a half cadence.

-> 12: The period. mm 3-4 bring a contrasting idea (not a fragmented continuation). the basic idea returns at mm 5-6.
+12: The period. mm 3-4 bring a contrasting idea (not a fragmented continuation). the basic idea returns at mm 5-6.

-> 13: Small ternary: ABA'.
+13: Small ternary: ABA'.
 A is exposition of period or sentence structure.
 B is standing on the dominant.
 B is not often composed as a conventional theme type.
 A' completes harmonic melodic processes left open at the end of B. It often eliminates some repetitions of A and has further development.
 It has a new contrasting idea.

-> 16: Codetta/closing section.
+16: Codetta/closing section.

-> 16: "Standing on the dominant"
+16: "Standing on the dominant"

-> 17: Sonata exposition.
+17: Sonata exposition.

 #### Chapter 2: Fundamental Progressions

-> p.23: Short note on Hugo Riemann (functions vs scale degree)
+p.23: Short note on Hugo Riemann (functions vs scale degree)

 23: Overview of scale-degree theory

-24: IV --> V vs II6 --> V
+24: IV --V vs II6 --V

 24: Discussion of various pre-dominants